meribold/meribold.org/about.md

 and writing [software]({{ "/projects/" | relative_url }}).
 My name is Lukas Waymann.
 You can reach me at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.
-If you want to use encryption you can get [my PGP key here](/pgp-key-meribold-7066ac79c4592c12.txt).
+If you want to use encryption you can [download my PGP key](/pgp-key-meribold-7066ac79c4592c12.txt).
 You can also contact me via [Matrix](https://matrix.to/#/@meribold:matrix.org) or find me on
 [GitHub](https://github.com/meribold),